We absolutely can’t thank you enough.

 - Keeping a dangerously incompetent doctor on staff

 Proving hospital malpractice in a wrongful death lawsuit is similar to proving a physician committed malpractice.
-Hospital malpractice requires evidence that the medical care provided fell below the accepted level of care under law, and that the malpractice was a direct and substantial cause of the death.
+Hospital malpractice requires evidence that the medical care provided fell below the accepted level of care under the law, and that the malpractice was a direct and substantial cause of the death.

 Motor Vehicle Accidents